How to take shortcuts in Euclidean space: making a given set into a short quasi-convex set: Statement of main theorem

-This result was proved for the plane by Peter Jones (see \cite{Jones-TSP}); for a finite dimensional Hilbert space by John Garnett, Peter Jones, and Donald Marshall by adapting the analytic techniques of Jones' original argument to the minimal surface spanned by $\Gamma$ (see \cite{GJM}); for an infinite dimensional Hilbert spaces this was shown by the first author, using a limiting argument (see \cite{AGJM}).
+As discussed before, for $d=2$ this was done in \cite{Jones-TSP}.
+For $d>2$ this was shown by John Garnett, Peter Jones and Donald Marshall \cite{GJM}.
+They adapted the analytic techniques of Jones' original argument to the minimal surface spanned by $\Gamma$.

 Other related works are, for example, \cite{KK} and \cite{Das-Narasimhan}.
 Kenyon and Kenyon \cite{KK} is a mathematically weaker version of Theorem \ref{t:main-theorem} for $d=2$, which has the advantage that is computationally tractable.
 Das and Narasimhan, in \cite{Das-Narasimhan}, improve on \cite{KK} and extend to $d>2$.
 Both of these fit within the k-spanner setting in that they are concerned only with the well-connectedness of nodes in the original set $K$, and not with the well-connectedness of the resulting set.
-Christopher Bishop, in \cite{Bishop-Tree}, actually improves on Theorem \ref{t:main-theorem} for $d=2$.
-This work also has the advantage of being computationally tractable.
+Christopher Bishop \cite{Bishop-Tree}, improves on Theorem \ref{t:main-theorem} for $d=2$.
+This work has the advantage of being computationally tractable.